-The repertoire is varied it was selected, arranged by Miguel Llobet and was drawn from traditional and impressionist Iberian music, the German classics, it includes a specially commissioned work "Triomphe d'Orphée” by the famous pianist Manuel Burgés.
+The repertoire is varied, selected, arranged by Miguel Llobet it was mainly drawn from traditional and impressionist Iberian music, as well as the German classics, it includes a specially commissioned work "Triomphe d'Orphée” by the famous Catalán pianist Manuel Burgés.

 We at Guitar Heritage are proud to present the first publication of this huge cultural contribution to music in its original form and prepared from the source manuscripts which were the work of Miguel Llobet.
 The edition has many illustrations, rare documents and photographs as well as a comprehensive critical commentary by Stefano Grondona - whose knowledge of Miguel Llobet, as well as of Catalonian culture, has made an edition of this scope possible.

 1. La filla del marxant (solo mand, mand 1, mand 2, Laud, gtr 1, gtr 2)